 Useful online resources:

-- Refinitiv Academy: webinars where students can freely register and take advantage of live training with instructors and specific questions on the topic.
+- Refinitiv Learning Centre: on-demand videos and webinars where students can freely register and take advantage of live training with instructors and specific questions on the topic.

 Rejustify is an AI-enhanced ETL tool (Extract-Transform-Load) for data set preparation and merging data from multiple sources.
 The rejustify's algorithm analyzes an empty dataset to recognize its structure and suggests source tables from primary sources of data that match the best.
 Followed by a "fill" function which sends data queries to the primary sources and fills the required data into the dataset.